Financial Aid FAQs and Resources

 Students who are applying for admission may find information about our merit scholarships at the following links:

-Continuing students enrolled at SJC should frequently check the financial aid section of the MySJC student portal for an updated listing of external scholarship opportunities.
+Continuing students enrolled at St. Joseph's University should frequently check the financial aid section of the MySJC student portal for an updated listing of external scholarship opportunities.

 Why Must I Submit Additional Documentation?

 There are many reasons why the Office of Financial Aid may be asking you to submit additional documentation to verify your eligibility for various aid programs.
 The most common reason is that a FAFSA application has been selected for a process called “verification.”
 When this occurs we may ask for additional items such as tax return transcripts, W2 forms and worksheets to verify information reported on your FAFSA.
 We may also ask for documents that verify citizenship or eligible non-citizenship status, selective service registration, proof of High School graduation and loan default clarification.
 If we do request additional information or documentation from you, it is important to respond to the request in a timely manner.

 Depending on your student status, award packages are mailed out at various times of the year.
 If you have been admitted (or are already a student at St. Joseph's University), and we are in receipt of a valid FAFSA and all required documentation award packages will begin to be mailed on or around the following dates: